 From the stile, look down the road to the bottom of the hill.
 This is where the Tufts Brook flows.
 The brook is making its way in a north-easterly direction to join the River Lyd near what was once called Tufts Junction.

-When the mines were in operation, a tramway called Dykes Tramway ran alongside the brook – also heading for Tufts Junction – where iron ore could be transferred onto main line trucks.
+When the mines were in operation, a tramway called Dykes Tramway ran alongside the brook – also heading for Tufts Junction – where iron ore could be transferred into branch-line trucks.
 The iron ore was mined from South Oakwood Iron level.